holt/syringe/README.md

 ### Can I smell [curry](https://en.wikipedia.org/wiki/Partial_application)?

-Not exactly<sup>1</sup>.
+Not exactly<sup>*</sup>.
 When you curry a function you need the parameter values in your hand before you can create a version of that function that has some (or all) of those values partially applied to it.
 With Syringe however, this binding takes place deterministically at the point of invocation.

 This is very convenient because you can arbitrarily change the registry definition for a parameter so that completely different data gets passed the next time your bound function gets called.
 In medical terms, it's as if the influenza vaccine you received last Winter could be remotely updated throughout the year.

-<sup>1</sup>Currying does take place, just at a different point; Syringe curries _your_ function into a factory function that examines the passed parameters and applies them to your function when your function is called.
+<sup>*</sup>Currying _does_ take place, just at a different point; Syringe curries _your_ function into a factory function that examines the passed parameters and applies them to your function when your function is called.

 ## Installation